 These documents can help you with everything from setting up your first computer to understanding the nuances of emerging threats.

 National Preparedness Report summarizes how prepared we are as a Nation.
-It focuses on five mission areas: Prevention, Protection, Mitigation, Response, and Recovery.
+It focuses on five mission areas: Operational Coordination, Infrastructure Systems, Housing, Economic Recovery, and Cybersecurity.